geebioso/VDGLM/README.md

 ## Where to Modify Code

-To modify the code to run on all voxels, you will have to edit the functions `set_analysis_options_v2.m` and `analyzedata_batch_v2.m`.
-In `set_analysis_options_v2.m`, add another simulation with the same options that are output for the other simulations.
-In `analyzedata_batch_v2.m`, you will have to change the data that is loaded (Line 13).
-The data needs to be size T x S x V where T is the length of the time series, S is the number of subjects, and V is the number of voxels.
+To modify the code to run your machine, you will have to edit the function `utils/set_results_directory.m` to indicate where you want your results to be saved.
+Make sure that the directory structure is the same as the `Results` directory structure outlined below.

 ## Working Directory Structure